ciesiolka/abc2svg-chisel/README.md

 - `abcemb1-1.js`
   This script is also to be used with the core in (X)HTML files.
-  It works the same as the previous script, but displaying one tune only.
+  It works quite the same as the previous script, but replaces the whole page by the selected tune.
   When there is no selection ('#' + string at the end of the URL), a list of the tunes is proposed.
   See [this tune](http://moinejf.free.fr/abc/boyvin-2-2.html)